mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 ## Plotting counts with uncertainty

+In this section, we will begin to plot the counts for cells, for specific genes, and showing the "inferential uncertainty" as quantified by *alevin*.
+This is a unique aspect to the *alevin* quantification method, that it retains gene multi-mapping reads (instead of discarding them), and also can attach a degree of uncertainty to each count in the matrix. *alevin* computes the mean and variance of inferential replicates, and `tximeta` will also import these matrices by default (they are also sparse, similar to the counts matrix).
+We will first visualize the uncertainty, and later give an example of a set of genes where the uncertainty gives us useful information.

 For a later demonstration of scaling, we will sort the cells by the total count (this is not something you would necessarily do in a typical analysis).